lucastswick/vast/docs/README.md

 Images can be displayed with markdown: `![Cute Kitten](//placekitten.com/600/600)` or markup: `<img class="contain" src="//placekitten.com/600/600" alt="A cute kitten" />`

-Layouts can be created (See Foundation's documentation for an understanding of the grid and helper classes: https://get.foundation/sites/docs/xy-grid.html)

 ```
 <div class="grid-x grid-padding-x">
   <div class="cell medium-6">